linkhanthtel/cosmic-ai/README.md

 # Cosmic AI Chat

-AI chatbot with **LangChain RAG** over your Q&A training data, built with Flask.
+AI chatbot with **LangChain RAG** over your Q&A training data, built with FastAPI.

 ## How it works